WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 **WLinux Enterprise was designed to be highly adaptable for secure enterprise environments and is compatible with the mainstream enterprise Linux vendor distribution and other derivatives.**

-**Custom builds of WLinux Enterprise can be configured using standard Kickstart files to use internal package repositories and leverage other mainstream enterprise Linux vendor distribution security features.**
+**Custom builds of WLinux Enterprise can be configured using chroot-style setup tools, or standard Kickstart files to use internal package repositories and leverage other mainstream enterprise Linux vendor distribution security features.**

 Businesses and other organizations who wish to license WLinux Enterprise, develop a custom build for their specific needs, and recieve ongoing support for WLinux Enterprise should [e-mail us](mailto:enterprise@whitewaterfoundry.com) or visit [our website](https://www.whitewaterfoundry.com/wlinux-enterprise-edition/) for advice, details, and a quote.